-The First Archaeological Evidence of the Existence of the City of Bethlehem already in the First Temple Period
+The First Archaeological Evidence of the Existence of the City of Bethlehem from the First Temple Period

-The first ancient artifact constituting tangible evidence of the existence of the city of Bethlehem, which is mentioned in the Bible, was recently discovered in Jerusalem.
+The first ancient artifact constituting tangible evidence of the existence of the city of Bethlehem, mentioned in the Bible, was recently discovered in Jerusalem.

-A bulla measuring c.
-1.5 cm was found while sifting soil from archaeological excavations being performed in the spring house in the City of David, on behalf of the Israel Antiquities Authority and underwritten by the Ir David Foundation.
+A bulla measuring about 1.5 cm was found while sifting soil from archaeological excavations being performed in the Spring House in the City of David, on behalf of the Israel Antiquities Authority and underwritten by the Ir David Foundation.
 A bulla is a piece of clay that was used for sealing a document or object.
-The bulla was impressed with the seal of the person who sent the document or object, and its integrity was evidence the document or object was not opened by anyone unauthorized to do so.
+The bulla was impressed with the seal of the person who sent the document or object, and its integrity was evidence the document or object had not been opened by anyone unauthorized to do so.

 Three lines of ancient Hebrew script appear on the bulla: